chamals3n4/IT1140/README.md

     created_at TIMESTAMPTZ DEFAULT NOW(), -- Timestamp of the reading bpm INT NOT NULL              -- Beats per minute value );

+-- add some mock BPM rate to the database to check is it working on the database

 -- Table: medications
 CREATE TABLE medications (